10 Essential Questions to Ask a Fiduciary Financial Advisor During Your Free Intro Call

 • Mid-year or quarterly portfolio reviews

-• Updates after any life event
+• Updates after any major life event

 • Market-condition guidance